odunlop/calculator-exercise/README.md

 ### Background
 The purpose of this repository is to complete one of my exercises for Week 4 of my training focussed on OOP.

-In this example I was given the below `Calculator` class and asked to "Refactor the methods in the Calculator example into two classes as you see fit."xs
+In this example I was given the below `Calculator` class and asked to "Refactor the methods in the Calculator example into two classes as you see fit."

 ```
 class Calculator